paleo-data/happy-hours/.github/ISSUE_TEMPLATE/plan-happy-hour.md

 **Is this happy hour related to any [topic idea issues](https://github.com/paleo-data/happy-hours/labels/idea)?** If so, please link to issue(s) here:

-Please note that until the end of October 2025, we have funding for Alex Lawrence (NMNH) to assist with happy hour logistics.
-In the checklist below, tasks that Alex will do are noted.
-Other tasks are the responsibility of the PDWG member hosting this happy hour.

 ### A month or more in advance
 - [ ] Determine topic (i.e. title of this issue)
-- [ ] _(Alex)_ Update topic on our [GitHub website here](https://github.com/paleo-data/paleo-data.github.io/blob/main/happy-hours.md)
+- [ ] Update topic name on [our website here](https://github.com/paleo-data/paleo-data.github.io/blob/main/_data/pdwg-happy-hours.yml)
-- [ ] _(Alex)_ Create a Google Doc for shared notes in the appropriate folder of the [PDWG Google Drive](https://drive.google.com/drive/folders/1UYyaRMMnQbgE_2FSiTdb4nLV8BAjyBz5?usp=sharing), e.g. 2024 Paleo Happy Hour Notes Recordings, using the naming convention of _YYYYMMDD_paleo-happy-hour_notes_, e.g. “20240111_paleo-happy-hour_notes”
+- [ ] Create a Google Doc for shared notes:
-    - To create a new shared notes doc by copying one from a previous Happy Hour, go to _File > Make a copy_ from within the previous Google Doc, then rename the new document
+    - Use the [Meeting Notes Template](https://docs.google.com/document/d/1Tp-HNHlWFtbrnKPZNc0igowUvZ2u0hmddiF0kWdOGHo/edit?usp=drive_link) to create a new doc by going to _File > Make a copy_, then renaming the new document using the naming convention of _YYYYMMDD_paleo-happy-hour_notes_, e.g. “20240701_paleo-happy-hour_notes”
     - Make sure that _Sharing_ is set to “Anyone on the internet with the link can edit”
+    - Organize the new doc in the appropriate folder of the [PDWG Google Drive](https://drive.google.com/drive/folders/1UYyaRMMnQbgE_2FSiTdb4nLV8BAjyBz5?usp=sharing), e.g. 2024 Paleo Happy Hour Notes Recordings
+- [ ] Update the topic on [our website here](https://github.com/paleo-data/paleo-data.github.io/blob/main/_data/pdwg-happy-hours.yml) by adding a link to the shared notes doc

 ### A couple weeks in advance
 - [ ] Prepare for the topic by creating presentation or activity materials, if necessary, and/or by coordinating with guest speakers